 decoding rate.

+For an HT, VHT or HE STA that determines it is receiving a Clause 17 PPDU, the STA’s receive procedure shall resume here.
+Existing state, including knowledge of the L-SIG Parity and RATE checks, is retained.

-If the PHY header reception is successful (and the SIGNAL field is completely recognizable and supported), a PHY-RXSTART.indication(RXVECTOR) primitive shall be issued.
+If dot11TimingMsmtActivated is false, if the PHY header reception is successful (and the SIGNAL field is completely recognizable and supported), a PHY-RXSTART.indication(RXVECTOR) primitive shall be issued.

 If dot11TimingMsmtActivated is true, the PHY shall do the following:

 — Complete receiving the PHY header and verify the validity of the PHY Header.